openstack-archive/sahara-specs/specs/kilo/add-service-test-in-integration.rst

 We plan to write test cases like the way we did in map_reduce_testing.
-First copy the shell script to the node,then run this script, the script will run basic useage of the services.
+First copy the shell script to the node,then run this script, the script will run basic usage of the services.

 The implementation will need below changes on codes for each service: